Montenegro - Data Protection Overview

 - indication of the country in which the data is exported;

-- identification of the international organisation or another foreign user of the data;
+- identification of the international organization or another foreign user of the data;

 - purpose of the data transfer;